-For additional information on the Employee Assistance and Occupational Health Services, log on to the Department of Education and Science Website, www.education.ie and follow the links provided.
+Additional information on the Employee Assistance and Occupational Health Services may be found on www.education.ie.

-This circular supersedes all previous circulars, memoranda, rules and regulations in relation to sick leave for teachers in primary and post-primary schools.
-You are requested to ensure that copies of this circular are provided to all members of the Board of Management/Vocational Education Committee and to bring its contents to the attention of all teachers in their employment including those on leave of absence (including career break).
+This circular supersedes all previous circulars, memoranda, rules and regulations in relation to sick leave for teachers in recognised primary and post-primary schools.
+Please ensure that copies of this circular are provided to all members of the Board of Management/Vocational Education Committee and its contents are brought to the attention of all teachers in your employment including those on leave of absence.